Hosting RightFax in AWS or Azure

 RightFax Cloud Telephony

-When it comes to migrating on-premise RightFax to the Cloud, implementing telephony is by far the most complicated consideration.
+When it comes to migrating an on-premise RightFax application to the cloud, implementing telephony is by far the most complicated consideration.
 There are a couple of questions you might want to ask yourself:

 Most Tier 1 carriers terminate traditional MPLS SIP Trunks to major cloud providers, but are they optimized for T.38 fax?